rjsalamanca/pern_app_1/README.md

 ## The Assignment

     * Create a PSQL database
-        * Create two tables; one for the topics, and another for the ranking scale - DONE
+        * Create two tables; one for the topics, and another for the ranking scale
     * Create a Node + Express App:
         * With a GET route that displays your assessment for each topic (how you think you rank).
         * With a POST route that allows you to change your ranking for each topic.